 All three variants can be protected quite well via authorizations, so log deletion can be prevented by strictly controlling these authorizations.

 Anyway high-privileged users – e.g. emergency users – still have access, so I suggest also implementing the SPTH-protection described in variant 2. 💡 It provides a good additional line of defense around the log files.

 Please keep in mind that you should also take care of protecting table SPTH itself… 💡

-Apart from the access perspective, organizational measures should be implemented to make sure that malicious code like to one above is checked (and refused) before a transport to production takes place!
+Apart from the "access"-perspective, organizational measures should be implemented to make sure that malicious code - like to one above is - checked (and rejected) before a transport to production takes place!